New Concurrent Order Maintenance Data Structure: Parallel Order Maintenance Data Structure

-The detail steps of the parallel \texttt{Order} is showed in Algorithm \ref{alg:om-order}.
-When comparing the order of $x$ and $y$, they can not be deleted (line 1).
+Algorithm \ref{alg:om-order} shows the detailed steps of \texttt{Order}.
+When comparing the order of $x$ and $y$, they must not have been be deleted (line 1).
 We first compare the top-labels of $x$ and $y$ (lines 2 - 5).
-Two variables, $t$ and $t'$, obtain the values of $L^t(x)$ and $L^t(y)$ for comparison (line 2) and the result is stored as $r$.
+Two variables, $t$ and $t'$, obtain the values of $L^t(x)$ and $L^t(y)$ for comparison (line 2), and the result is stored as $r$.
 After that, we have to check $L^t(x)$ or $L^t(y)$ has been updated or not; if that is the case, we have to redo the whole procedure (line 5).
 Second, we compare the bottom-labels of $x$ and $y$, if their top-lables are equal (lines 6 - 9).
-Similarly, two variables, $b$ and $b'$, obtain the value of $L_b(x)$ and $L_b(t)$ for comparison (line 7) and the result is stored as $r$.
-After that, we have to check whether four labels are updated or not; if anyone label is the case, we have to \emph{{redo}} the whole procedure (line 9).
+Similarly, two variables, $b$ and $b'$, obtain the value of $L_b(x)$ and $L_b(t)$ for comparison (line 7), and the result is stored as $r$.
+After that, we have to check whether four labels are updated or not; if anyone label is the case, we have to \emph{{redo}} the whole procedure (lines 8 and 9).
 We can see our parallel \texttt{Order} is lock-free so that it can execute highly in parallel.
 During the order comparison, $x$ or $y$ can not be deleted (line 10).
 We return the result at line 11.

+It is true that there is an \emph{ABA problem}.
+That is, $L^t(x)$ and $L^t(y)$ are possibly updated multiple times but remain the same values as the $t$ and $t'$ (line 5).
+In other words, $L^t(x)$ and $L^t(y)$ are updated but may not be identified when comparing $t$ and $t'$ (line 4), which may lead to a wrong result.
+Also, line 8 has the same problem.
+To solve this problem, each top-label or bottom-label, $L^t$ or $L_b$, includes an $8$-bit counter to record the version.
+Each time, the counter increases by one once its corresponding label is updated.
+With this implementation, we can safely check whether the label is updated or not merely by comparing the values (lines 5 and 8).